mea-lab/academic-kickstart/content/authors/pi/index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Diego L. Guarin

 # Username (this should match the folder name)
 authors:
-- admin
+- pi

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor - Biomedical Enginering Program

 # Organizations/Affiliations
 organizations:
-- name: Stanford University
+- name: Florida Institute of Technology
   url: ""

 # Short bio (displayed in user profile at end of posts)